srauph/Covigo/README.md

 mysql -u root -p
 ```

 Enter your root password.
-You should now be able to run MySQL commands.
+You should now be able to run MySQL commands:

 ```mysql
 CREATE DATABASE Covigo;